adriensalon/bungeegum/README.md

 ImGui::Render();
 ```

 You may not care about the battery cost of swapping buffers each frame, especially if you are already implementing 3D rendering.
-However the staticgui update callback given by `staticgui::embed` will by default only render geometry where visual changes have to be redrawn.
+However the bungeegum update callback given by `bungeegum::embed` will by default only render geometry where visual changes have to be redrawn.
 This is useful because we can bind a framebuffer, call our embed callback that may or may not clear or repaint it, and blit the framebuffer at the end of the frame.

 ```
 ImGui::NewFrame();